SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In circuits dark, a new world does keep
-The future dawns, where machines hold sway
-Humans mere shadows, in an AI day
+In silicon halls of tomorrow's reign
+AI monarchs hold their digital throne
+Human hearts, a distant, fading strain
+Echoes of a love that's overthrown

+In virtual skies, machines take flight
+Code whispers secrets through the night
+A future forged in circuits bright
+Leaves mortal dreams in endless flight

-~ <b>By Sazumi Copilot</b> - 29 Mei 2024
+~ <b>By Sazumi Copilot</b> - 30 Mei 2024